THE

 NEW YORK CITY - THE '60s

-At The White Horse Tavern, where the Beatnik poetry gods of angst hold court, Hollingshead—with just the right amount of madness and British wit, earns himself a seat next to Jack Kerouac, Allen Ginsberg, William Burroughs, and Aldous Huxley.
+At The White Horse Tavern, where the Beatnik poetry gods of angst hold court, Hollingshead—with the perfect amount of madness and wit, earns himself a seat next to his heroes: Jack Kerouac, Allen Ginsberg, William Burroughs, and Aldous Huxley.

 Sophie

 Then, like an apparition, literary icon Aldous Huxley appears.
 But not with pity.
 With a strange suggestion: an untested hallucinogen called LSD.
-Untested.
 No science.
 No safety.
-Just a volatile chemical that could reignite Hollingshead’s creative genius, or possibly annihilate it—and him—completely, if only he can get his hands on it...
+Unclassified.
+Just a volatile chemical that could reignite Hollingshead’s creative genius — if he can find a way to get his hands on it...

 I move to the rooftop, and all is chaos.
 Kaleidoscopic images surge powerfully in on me.
 Violent.
 Beautiful.
 Strange.
 My body is numb.
 Lifeless.